 Insulation should not be delivered to the job site until panel erection is ready to begin.
-If insulation is to be stored at the job site, it should be set on blocks, off of the ground and covered for protection.
+If insulation is to be stored at the job site, set it on blocks, off of the ground and covered for protection.

 1.I LAYOUT OF COMPONENTS